PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 ## Collections

-In Kubernetes terminology, the response you get from a **list** is a _collection_.
-However, Kubernetes defines concrete kinds for collections of different types of resource.
+In PlaidCloud terminology, the response you get from a **list** is a _collection_.
+However, PlaidCloud defines concrete kinds for collections of different types of resource.
 Collections have a kind named for the resource kind, with `List` appended.